 All players accepted and competing in the Tournament, including eligible Lucky Losers, shall be eligible for treatment from the Sports Physiotherapist, as a minimum through the day of elimination.
 Where the Tournament Organiser is responsible for appointing the Sports Physiotherapist, they must ensure the Sports Physiotherapist has appropriate qualifications and experience to treat players.
+See the Guide to Appointing a Sport Physiotherapist.
 Sports Physiotherapists should be familiar with the ITF's medical treatment procedures and the general ITF Rules of Tennis.